Back to blog

 TL;DR

-Most B2B messaging fails because it's written from the inside out — using product team language, engineering priorities, and category jargon your buyers don't recognize.
+Most B2B messaging fails because it's written from the inside out, using product team language, engineering priorities, and category jargon your buyers don't recognize.
 Voice of Customer research flips that.
-It's the practice of capturing how real buyers describe their own problems, motivations, and decisions — then using their exact language in your messaging.
+It's the practice of capturing how real buyers describe their own problems, motivations, and decisions, then using their exact language in your messaging.
 When you use a customer's own words to describe their pain, they feel understood.
 When they feel understood, they buy.
 The framework: (1) Run structured win/loss interviews.
 (2) Mine support tickets and reviews for language patterns.
 (3) Run Jobs-to-be-Done interviews.
 (4) Tag and systematize what you hear.
 (5) Use VoC to rewrite your messaging from the outside in.

 The PMO director had seen the demo three times.

 She'd sat through a 45-minute walkthrough, a QBR presentation, and a personalized trial.
-The product was genuinely good — the AE knew it, the SE knew it, and she seemed to know it too.
+The product was genuinely good.
+The AE knew it, the SE knew it, and she seemed to know it too.

 And then she went dark.

-Three weeks later, on a win/loss call, she finally explained what happened.
-"The product was fine," she said.
-"But every time your team talked about it, they talked about the platform.
+Three weeks later, on a win/loss call, she finally said what happened.
+"The product was fine.
+But every time your team talked about it, they talked about the platform.
 The integrations.
 The configurability.
 What I needed to hear was whether you understood what was happening in my org.
 My VP is asking me to do 40% more with the same headcount.
 I needed to know if your product understood that problem."

 The AE had given her a perfect product demo.
 He'd never given her a single line that said: we understand why you're under pressure.